How to Cancel Private Mortgage Insurance (PMI) on Conventional Loans To cancel Private Mortgage Insurance (PMI)…

 The down payment requirements are the main reason FHA loans are so popular.
 They significantly lower the entry requirements for home ownership and make it much easier to save up a down payment.

 FHA loans have less stringent requirements about where your down payment comes from.
-Traditional lenders often require that at least part of your down payment come from savings.
+Traditional mortgage lenders often require that at least part of your down payment come from savings.
 The entire amount of your FHA down payment can be a gift or other windfall.

 FHA loans have much more lenient credit requirements than do conventional mortgages.
 People with a credit score as low as 500 can still qualify for an FHA loan.